Kidney Offer Acceptance and Multi-Organ Reports on Secure Site

 The Scientific Registry of Transplant Recipients (SRTR) plans to host an informational webinar about the new SRTR website and tiered outcome assessment systems.
 SRTR’s goals are to describe the motivation behind the changes, compare and contrast the 3-tier and 5-tier outcome assessment methodologies, and address common questions about the two systems.
 Information will be provided as to how interested parties may submit feedback regarding the website and outcome assessment systems.
 Space is limited, pre-register for the event today:

 Date/Time: Wednesday, April 19, 2017, 1 – 2 p.m.
 CDT.

-SRTR Reverted to 3-Tier System on Website
+SRTR Reverted to 3-Tier System on Website - Comments are welcomed.

 In December 2016, the Scientific Registry of Transplant Recipients (SRTR) replaced the “3-tier” public rating assessment of transplant center performance on its website with a “5-tier” assessment, with the goal of improving the usefulness of outcome information for transplant patients.